ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 {: .language-plaintext .example}

-The next cell will print out all the identified download records in a dataframe for you to view.
+The next cell will print out all the identified download records, in a dataframe for you to view.

 ### Loading Download Records

 Before moving on from this you will need to confirm 2 things:

 1. Confirm that **NO Push** is currently ongoing
-2. confirm `rcvr_locations` for this schema have been verified.
+1. Confirm `rcvr_locations` for this schema have been verified.

 If a Push is ongoing, or if verification has not yet occurred, you **must** wait for it to be completed before processing beyond this point.